 The event organiser must have in place Public Liability Insurance cover to a value no less than £5 million.
-We reserve the right to require a higher cover if we deem it necessary.
+The council reserves the right to require a higher cover if it is deemed necessary.
 You are required to produce evidence of such insurance.